Summer Summit 2018 Lugano, Switzerland

 The Seminar’s official languages are English and French.

-The Seminar constitutes the first section of the MEM Summer Summit, which will take place from the 16 to 24 August at the USI University Lugano Campus.
+The Seminar constitutes the first section of the MEM Summer Summit, which took place from the 16 to 24 August at the USI University Lugano Campus.

 The programme consists of a series of plenary session and workshops, thematically separated into three streams: